pingcap/docs-cn/tiup/tiup-component-cluster-reload.md

 ### -N, --node

 - Specifies the nodes to be restarted.
 If not specified, all nodes are restarted.
 The value of this option is a comma-separated list of node IDs.
-The node ID is the first column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.
+You can get the node IDs from the first column of the cluster status table returned by the [`tiup cluster display`](/tiup/tiup-component-cluster-display.md) command.
-- Data type: `strings`
+- Data type: `STRINGS`
-- Default: `[]`, which means all nodes are selected.
+- If this option is not specified in the command, all nodes are selected by default.

 > **Note:**
 >
-> + If the `-R, --role` option is specified at the same time, then the service status in their intersection is restarted.
+> + If the `-R, --role` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are restarted.
 > + If the `--skip-restart` option is specified, the `-N, --node` option is invalid.

 ### -R, --role

 - Specifies the roles to be restarted.
 If not specified, all roles are restarted.
 The value of this option is a comma-separated list of node roles.
 The role is the second column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.
-- Data type: `strings`
+- Data type: `STRINGS`
-- Default: `[]`, which means all roles are selected.
+- If this option is not specified in the command, all roles are selected by default.

 > **Note:**
 >
-> 1. If the `-N, --node` option is specified at the same time, the services in their intersection is restarted.
+> 1. If the `-N, --node` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are restarted.
 > 2. If the `--skip-restart` option is specified, the `-R, --role` option is invalid.

 ### --skip-restart